natelakes-one/recipe-book-app/README.md

-# CourseProjectStartingProject
+# RecipeBookApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.1.
+It's made by Nate to learn Angular and improve my Typescript skills.

 ## Development server